Tuntian: Han dynasty

 While the tuntian system was made famous by Cao Cao's administration (c.
-196–220 CE), Cao Cao's writings show that the system had been instituted as early as the Western Han dynasty during the reign of Emperor Wu (r.
-141–87 BCE), where soldiers on distant expeditions were set to work converting and farming the conquered land, both to provide food for the army and to convert the conquered land into agricultural land.
+196–220 AD), Cao Cao's writings show that the system had been instituted as early as the Western Han dynasty during the reign of Emperor Wu (r.
+141–87 BC), where soldiers on distant expeditions were set to work converting and farming the conquered land, both to provide food for the army and to convert the conquered land into agricultural land.
 After the death of Emperor Wu, however, the system was only used sporadically and therefore less effectively.

 The final years of the Eastern Han dynasty (c.
-189–220 CE) witnessed great economic disruption and widespread devastation, particularly through the Yellow Turban Rebellion of 184 CE; agricultural production in particular was severely disrupted, and population movements from war-ravaged areas led to massive flows of refugees.
+189–220 AD) witnessed great economic disruption and widespread devastation, particularly through the Yellow Turban Rebellion of 184 AD; agricultural production in particular was severely disrupted, and population movements from war-ravaged areas led to massive flows of refugees.
 It was under these circumstances that Cao Cao's use of the tuntian system made its impact on the economic revival of China after the damage suffered previously.